mikeyhodl/implementation-guides/netverify/netverify-web-v4.md

 Identity Verification can be enabled with the Face Match step only or in conjunction with a Liveness Check.

-#### 3D Liveness for Web
+#### Biometric Face Capture

-ID Verification's new 3D face liveness detection technology creates a three-dimensional map of your user's face, providing unprecedented accuracy for the Liveness Check, and creates an enrollment transaction for the use of the Authentication feature.
+ID Verification's liveness detection technology creates a three-dimensional map of your user's face, providing unprecedented accuracy for the Liveness Check, and creates an enrollment transaction for the use of the Authentication feature.

-|ℹ️ To use 3D Liveness, Identity Verification and 3D Liveness must be enabled for your account by Jumio Support.
+|ℹ️ To use Biometric Face Capture, Identity Verification and Biometric Face Capture must be enabled for your account by Jumio Support.
 |:----------|

-3D Liveness requires that the user has access to a camera.
-In order to ensure that 3D Liveness is always used for the Liveness Check, your users must be restricted to using their camera either for the entire transaction, or for the Identity Verification step.
+Biometric Face Capture requires that the user has access to a camera.
+In order to ensure that Biometric Face Capture is always used for the Liveness Check, your users must be restricted to using their camera either for the entire transaction, or for the Identity Verification step.
 This can be accomplished by:

 * changing your **Capture method** in the **Settings** area of the [Customer Portal](/netverify/portal-settings.md) to **Webcam only** for the entire transaction.
 * including [workflowId 201](#supported-workflowid-values) to specify "ID + Identity, camera only" in the API request when you initate a ID Verification transaction.